 - Slowly inhale while sliding your foot back to your body.

-- Repeat 10 times for each leg at least once per day.
+- Repeat 10 times with each leg at least once per day.

-- Lie flat or sit on the ground.
+- Lie flat on your back or sit on the ground.

 - Spend a few moments relaxing and reducing tension throughout your body.